msxtracool/Project-1_TheGame/README.md

-# Paper Boat Turtle Rescue
+# Paper Boat Turtles Rescue

 - You control a paper boat floating down a river.
 - Your mission: rescue as many baby turtles as possible before the timer hits zero.